South Croydon: Croham Manor Conservation Area

-South Croydon Bus Garage
+South Croydon bus garage

 South Croydon bus garage is located on the corner of Brighton and Napier Roads.
 The site was previously the location of Crunden Place stables that were used by coaching companies.
 Built by the London General Omnibus Company, the garage was handed over to Thomas Tilling upon opening on 23 January 1916 as part of an agreement between the two operators.
 In 1933 it passed with the business to the London Passenger Transport Board and each subsequent operator of the London Transport brand.

-The garage had to have roof reconstruction in the early 1930s to allow double decker buses to use the it.
+The garage underwent roof reconstruction in the early 1930s to allow double decker buses to use it.
 The building was destroyed in May 1941 in an air raid that killed seven staff.
 The reconstruction was not completed until the mid-1950s.
-As part of the privatisation of London bus services, in January 1995 it was sold to Arriva London with the South London business unit.
+As part of the privatisation of London bus services, in January 1995 it was sold to Arriva London with the South London business unit as their Croydon (TC) garage.
 Arriva continue to use it to operate services under contract to Transport for London.